-The Centers for Disease Control and Prevention (CDC) announced it is investigating 450 possible cases of electronic cigarette-related lung disease across 33 states, including Kentucky and Indiana.
-The CDC confirmed five deaths, including one in Indiana.
+The Centers for Disease Control and Prevention (CDC) announced it is investigating 805 possible cases of electronic cigarette-related lung disease across 46 states, and one U.S. territory, including Kentucky and Indiana.
+The CDC confirmed 12 deaths, including one in Indiana.
 The CDC is cautioning consumers not to use e-cigarettes.
 If your kids are vaping, what can you do as a parent?

 Outbreak of the severe lung disease associated with e-cigarettes